Canadian Broadcasting Centre: History

 In 2015, the CBC announced that it was considering selling the building and leasing back parts of it.
 Due to zoning restrictions, the CBC opted to retain ownership of the building while leasing out parts of it.

-The analogous facility for CBC's French-language networks is Maison Radio-Canada in Montreal.
-The CBC's corporate headquarters are located in Ottawa in the CBC Ottawa Broadcast Centre.
+The analogous facility for the CBC's French-language networks is Maison Radio-Canada in Montreal.
+The CBC's corporate headquarters are located in Ottawa in the CBC Ottawa Production Centre.

 Security and threats

 The so-called Toronto 18 terrorists included the building in their list of targets in a 2006 Ontario terrorism plot.

 In 2010, the broadcast centre was inside of the secure zone due to the 2010 G-20 Toronto summit protests and employees were not allowed to leave the building during portions of the rioting when gates into and out of the zone were locked down.

-A Canadian Security Intelligence Service regional office is located on Front Street West directly across from the CBC broadcasting centre, and helped identify suspicious packages and led to the arrest of a suspect in 2011.
+A Canadian Security Intelligence Service (CSIS) regional office is located on Front Street West directly across from the Canadian Broadcasting Centre, and helped identify suspicious packages and led to the arrest of a suspect in 2011.

-The CBC building in downtown Toronto had to be evacuated in November 2015 after someone taking stock of inventory in the archives stumbled upon what looked like a military shell.
+The broadcast centre in downtown Toronto had to be evacuated in November 2015 after someone taking stock of inventory in the archives stumbled upon what looked like a military shell.
 Police and military bomb technicians were called in and determined the shell was inert.

 In 2018, a user on website incel.me called on other users to attack the CBC and shoot employees, leading to increased security and Toronto Police Service being called.